-- 1. Require applicants to submit two names of references (former faculty and current manager/ supervisor). - 2.
-A BSN transcript with a minimum of 3.0 GPA is required. - 3.
+- 1. Require applicants to submit two names of references (former faculty and current manager/supervisor). - 2.
+A BSN transcript with a minimum of 3.0 GPA is required.
+Applicants with a GPA below 3.0 may contact the program director. - 3.
 Pre-requisite undergraduate courses: statistics, health assessment and nursing research - 4.
 Currently employed as an RN - 5.
 Students enrolling in the WPU on campus program must have an active NJ RN license; Students enrolling in the WPU online program must have an active RN license in the state they are practicing.
 For your application to be processed, the University must be able to validate your RN license.
 If your state does not have an online RN license validation process, you must submit a notarized copy of current RN license valid in the U.S. to Office of Admissions, William Paterson University, 300 Pompton Road, Wayne, NJ 07470 - 6.
-Submit a current resume

-Admitted students who are missing pre-requisite with the condition that pre-requisite(s) must be completed with the first academic year before continuing in the MSN program.
+Submit a current resume - Students with a GPA below 3.0 will be reviewed on an individual basis.
+If accepted into the program, the student will be matriculated with the condition that the student take 1-2 graduate course and earn a grade of a B or better in order to continue in the program. - Admitted students who are missing pre-requisite with the condition that pre-requisite(s) must be completed with the first academic year before continuing in the MSN program.